ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) To make switches easier to operate
+A) To reduce arcing by moving contacts quickly

-B) To reduce arcing by moving contacts quickly
+B) To provide tactile feedback

-C) To provide tactile feedback
+C) To make switches easier to operate

 D) To increase switch durability

 ---

-B) To reduce arcing by moving contacts quickly
+A) To reduce arcing by moving contacts quickly

 ///